tetra-framework/tetra/docs/tutorial.md

     """
 ```

-Next, we define some CSS styles for the component as the multiline Python string attribute `styles`.
+Next, we define some CSS styles for the component as the multiline Python string attribute `style`.
 This again uses a `css` type annotation for syntax highlighting.
 Styles for all components in a library are bundled together using esbuild, and again source maps are generated, mapping back to the original Python source code.

 ``` python
     style: css = """